mikael-s-persson/templight/README.md

 Templight must be compiled from source, alongside the Clang source code.

-1. [Follow the instructions from LLVM/Clang](http://clang.llvm.org/get_started.html) to get a local copy of the Clang source code.
+1. [Follow the instructions from LLVM/Clang](http://clang.llvm.org/get_started.html) to get a local copy of the **latest svn trunk** of the Clang source code.

 2. Clone the templight repository into the clang directories, as follows:
 ```bash